iamdmix/iamdmix/README.md

 # whoami:
 I’m a **tech enthusiast** with a deep passion for **audio equipment** and a **minimalist** approach to design and workflow.
 I have a strong interest in **cybersecurity** and am currently exploring different tech stacks.
-When I’m not coding, you’ll find me listening to music or beatboxing.
+When I’m not coding, you’ll find me listening to music or beatboxing!

 ## 🌐 Socials: